-- 1. State the priority towns that you propose to serve.
-If you propose to serve multiple towns, describe your strategies to make activities accessible to participants from each town.
-Address intake, career exploration activities, and worksite locations. - 2.
+- 1. Affirm your agreement to serve Hartford residents and describe the location(s) in Hartford where you will provide services. - 2.
 Describe your plan for pre- and post- SYELP training for participants.
 Include any workshops you will provide and competencies this training will target. - 3.
 Describe your plan for assessing (including career interest and competency assessments) and placing youth into the appropriate level of service.
 Identify the standardized assessment tools that you will use.
 If you plan to use tools created by your organization, please include copies with your proposal. - 4.
 Describe how you will ensure that a signed worksite agreement is submitted to and approved by CWP before participants are placed at a worksite. - 5.
 Describe the process you will use to match participants with worksites. - 6.
 Describe how you will ensure that worksites provide meaningful work to participants, and how you will partner with employers to develop detailed job descriptions. - 7.
 Describe how you plan to provide interactive financial literacy training including access to direct deposit. - 8.
 What supports will you provide to companies that host worksites and the employees who supervise youth to ensure satisfaction of both employer and youth? - 9.
 Describe how you will collect information on participants' employment and/or school status at the end of the program. - 10.
 Describe how you will collaborate with employers to gain their input on the Work-Based Learning Assessment. - 11.
 Describe how you will incorporate mental wellness services or access to services within your program.